snadi/snadi.github.io/pages/smr.md

 # The Software Maintenance and Reuse (SMR) Lab

-The SMR lab develops automated techniques for improving software maintenance and resuse activities.
+The SMR lab, led by [Dr. Sarah Nadi](http://www.sarahnadi.org), develops automated techniques for improving software maintenance and resuse activities.
 Our work relies on mining software repositories to extract useful information that is used as a basis for providing decision support for developers.
-Our current projects can be summarized in the following keywords:
+Our research can be summarized in the following keywords:

 ![Software Maintenance and Reuse Lab]({{ "/resources/images/logo_web_color_2400_frame_transparent.png" }}){: .group-logo }

 * Empirical Software Engineering
 * Mining Software Repositories
-* Highly configurable software & Software Product Lines
 * Software Library and API usage recommendations
 * API misuses
+* Highly configurable software & Software Product Lines
 * Software maintenance and evolution

 ## Fun facts: